 Most palliative care services are free.
 There may be some costs for medicines or supplies depending on your needs, if these are not fully funded by Government.
 Private palliative care services charge fees.
 As there may be fees associated with Bolton Clarke services, it’s a good idea to ask about costs.
 If you have health insurance, remember to ask if they cover palliative care.

-To find out more about Bolton Clarke and palliative care, submit an enquiry or talk to one of our friendly team members on 1300 22 11 22
+To find out more about Bolton Clarke, submit an enquiry or talk to one of our friendly team members on 1300 22 11 22